(Episode 79) Foods for Brain Health and Longevity

 You have to be able to absorb what you’re ingesting, whether you’re ingesting food or herbs.

-Extracts are concentrates of herbs and plants, so their even stronger and more concentrated.
+Extracts are concentrates of herbs and plants, so they’re even stronger and more concentrated.

 A question many people ask these days is whether you should put mushrooms in your coffee?
 According to Brandon, mushroom coffee is fine if that’s what it takes to take the mushrooms.